uniphil/statwonk.github.io/source/_posts/2014-03-08-survival-analysis-of-running-from-the-law-the-fbis-most-wanted.markdown

 {% img center http://i.imgur.com/I38qSLR.png %}

 This data is best fit by a [Log-normal](http://en.wikipedia.org/wiki/Log-normal_distribution) distribution.
-Behind the Weibull distribution, the log-normal is probably second most-popular.
+Behind the Weibull distribution, the log-normal is probably second most-popular in parametric survival analysis.

 If we look at the log-normal by itself, the fit looks pretty good!
 Notice again the small crosses that represent fugitives currently on the run?